Desktop quick start guide

 Layers and scoping

 Layers are what Modeler uses to organize content in a scene.
-At any time, you can right click to open the Action Menu, and select New to create a new layer.
+At any time, you can right click to open the Actions Menu, and select New to create a new layer.

-When you create a layer you will automatically be scoped into the new layer.
-Scope is how Modeler determines what you're focused on in the scene.
-It is only possible to modify layers that are in your scope.
+When you create a layer you will automatically focus on the new layer.
+Focus is how Modeler determines what you're working on in the scene.
+It is only possible to modify layers that are in focus.

-There are only two ways that you can change your scope:
+There are two ways to change your focus:

-- Scope in by hovering your cursor over a layer and tapping s
+- To scope in, hover your cursor over a layer and tap S.

 These two actions allow you to navigate through the hierarchy of your scene.